xingzhou/containercafe/proxy/README.md

   * `Could not read CA certificate "dockerize/OpenRadiant/fprVv76aAWfrmxboOxsO6dbzfZcITidkIwBslPgMAchFfwZI/ca.pem": open dockerize/OpenRadiant/fprVv76aAWfrmxboOxsO6dbzfZcITidkIwBslPgMAchFfwZI/ca.pem: no such file or directory`
   Are you sure you are running your docker commands from `openradiant/proxy/` directory?

-## Running Test Scripts

-* Test scripts are located in `proxy-test` folder, and should be run from this directory.

-* Execute `source setup_local.sh` or `source setup_CCSAPI.sh`.
-Former tests local file authentication, latter, CCSAPI authentication.

-* Run with the command `./test_containers.sh da07` (can also be run with no argument).

-* Results delineated in file `test_containers_results.txt`.